-We work with our partners to create opportunities for persons with developmental disabilities to make the most of their abilities and participate meaningfully in society.
+We work with our partners to create opportunities for persons with disabilities to make the most of their abilities and participate meaningfully in society.
 Through practical education, meaningful support and useful training programmes, we strive to increase the quality of life for them and their families.

 Established in 1987, Rainbow Centre is a registered charity and Institution of a Public Character.